I shoot with the full-frame Sony α7R II.

 My #1 must-have travel item.

 You need this.
 Buy it.
 Right.
 Now.
 It's a tiny, hyper-versatile tripod that's sturdy enough for even a big DSLR.
 I've taken this on numerous international trips.
 It fits in a bag, in a jacket, hanging off of a belt loop, et cetera.
 It's all I need for a quick night timelapse shot while walking around a new town.
+I recently added the slightly larger but expandable PIXI EVO model.

 tiny travel tripod